Know Your Labels

-The one independent label that means healthy, safe, environmentally responsible and humanely raised.
-This program has the highest standards for animal welfare and is the only multi-species humane food certification program that requires that all animals be raised outdoors on pasture or range.
-AWA supports high-welfare family farmers through no-cost certification and good husbandry grants.
+This third-party certification program has the highest standards for animal welfare and is the only multi-species humane food certification program that requires that all animals be raised outdoors on pasture or range.
+Created and formerly administered by the Animal Welfare Institute (for more information, click here).

 Other, less stringent options: